 Nexo’s platform is made for borrowers and lenders.
-You can use one account to deposit cryptocurrencies and lend fiat money or deposit your Euros and earn interest.
+You can use one account to deposit cryptocurrencies, lend fiat money, or deposit your Euros and earn interest.

-As soon as you top up your account and deposit fiat or cryptos, you will start earning the promoted yield.
-The interest on Nexo is paid out daily, which is something, you won't find on many other platforms.
-On Celsius, it's paid out weekly, while on BlockFi once a month.
+You will start earning the promoted yield as soon as you top up your account and deposit fiat or cryptos.
+The interest on Nexo is paid out daily, which you won't find on many other platforms.

-In order to earn higher interest, you will need to hold a certain percentage worth of your digital assets in NEXO tokens.
+To earn higher interest, you will need to hold a particular percentage worth of your digital assets in NEXO tokens.

-Nexo has four different loyalty segments, Base, Silver, Gold, and Platinum.
+Nexo has four loyalty segments, Base, Silver, Gold, and Platinum.

-Nexo has recently launched their own exchange where you can trade supported cryptos, stablecoins, and fiat.
+Nexo has recently launched their exchange where you can trade supported cryptos, stablecoins, and fiat.

-If you ever think that trading on a crypto lending platform is a good idea, we recommend comparing the rates and having a look at the spread which is usually not in your favor.
+If you think trading on a crypto lending platform is a good idea, we recommend comparing the rates and looking at the spread, which is usually not in your favor.